versatiles-org/versatiles-documentation/basics/compendium.md

 ## Layer: Frontend

-The Frontend Layer is the user interface that renders the map tiles.
-There are many frameworks available, like MapLibre GL JS, Mapbox, OpenLayers, Leaflet, ...
-But we focus on MapLibre since this framework is the only one that can render vector tiles really fast on the GPU, has a free license and provides libraries for JavaScript, iOS and Android.
+The Frontend Layer serves as the graphical interface, presenting map tiles to the user.
+While numerous frameworks such as MapLibre GL JS, Mapbox, OpenLayers, and Leaflet are available for this purpose, our focus is on MapLibre.
+This choice is due to MapLibre's ability to efficiently render vector tiles on the GPU, its open-source licensing, and its comprehensive support for JavaScript, iOS, and Android platforms.

 ### Requirements/Recommendations

-- Must ensure compatibility with both vector and raster tiles.
+- The frontend SHOULD be compatible with both vector and raster tiles.

 ### Status

-- [x] Style-Engine
-- [x] Style Library
-- [x] Fonts
+Progress in the development and implementation of the Frontend Layer includes:

+- [x] **Style Templating Engine**: Implemented to allow dynamic generaton of map styles. ([Repository](https://github.com/versatiles-org/versatiles-style))
+- [x] **Style Library**: A collection of pre-defined map styles is available. ([Repository](https://github.com/versatiles-org/versatiles-style))
-- [x] Sprites
+- [x] **Fonts**: Prepared standard fonts. ([Repository](https://github.com/versatiles-org/versatiles-fonts))
-- [ ] Right to left?
-- [ ] precompressed Tar
-- [ ] OMT -> Shortbread
+- [x] **Sprites Using Signed Distance Fields**: ... to ensure icons and symbols are scalable, colourable and clear at any zoom level. ([Repository](https://github.com/versatiles-org/versatiles-style))
+- [ ] **Multiple Frontends** are available: a minimal version and a big developer version ([Repository](https://github.com/versatiles-org/versatiles-frontend))
+- [ ] **Right-to-Left (RTL) Label Support**: Efforts are underway to include support for RTL languages, such as Arabic, to ensure maps are accessible for a global audience. ([issue](https://github.com/versatiles-org/versatiles-frontend/issues/15))

 # Tools